mirkodev/plugin_apiextensions/README.md

 ## Extension Development
-Framework uses conventions that allow transforming simple hook handler to extension.
+Framework uses conventions that allow easy transformation of hook handlers to extensions.
-To do so extensions just need to be placed in the correct location:
+To work extensions just need to be placed in the correct location:
 ```
 scripts/hooks/apis/{endpoint}/extensions/{ExtName}.js
 ```